NHRS Timeline

 Medical Subsidy benefit closed to teachers and political subdivision employees.

-RSA 100-A amended to reduce the 35% state subsidy of political subdivision employer contribution rates for teachers, police, and firefighters to 30% in Fiscal Year (FY) 2010 and 25% in FY 2011, resuming to 35% in FY 2012.
+RSA 100-A amended to reduce the 35% state subsidy of political subdivision employer contribution rates for teachers, police, and firefighters to 30% in fiscal year (FY) 2010 and 25% in FY 2011, resuming to 35% in FY 2012.
 Note: In 2011, HB 2 (see below) changed the 2012 appropriation to a lump sum of $3.5 million and eliminated the state contribution entirely for subsequent years.

 2010